 See?
 Simple as could be, but let's just note two important things here: (1) when a recipe calls for unsalted butter, do not try to substitute salted butter, and (2) pure vanilla extract is much better quality than imitation vanilla, and is well-worth the extra dollar or so in price difference.

-HOW TO MAKE BROWNIES
+HOW TO MAKE CHOCOLATE CHIP BROWNIES

-When I said earlier that brownies were simple to make, I meant it.
-There aren’t many desserts out there that are just as easy to make by hand than by using electric mixers, but brownies most definitely are.
+There aren't many desserts out there that are just as easy to make by hand than by using electric mixers, but brownies most definitely are.
 All you need for this chocolate brownie recipe is a good, sturdy wooden spoon, a whisk, a couple of mixing bowls, and some measuring utensils.

 The butter is melted in a microwave safe dish (or on the stovetop) and set aside to cool.
 Then, the dry ingredients are whisked together and set aside.
 The sugar, eggs, and vanilla are whisked together, and the butter is slowly drizzled (whisking all the while) into the wet ingredients.
 In goes the dry ingredients and it's time for that sturdy spoon.